EDGE: The emergence of dwarf galaxy scaling relations from cosmological radiation-hydrodynamics simulations: The impact of radiative feedback on dwarf galaxies

 \subsection{The structure of the ISM}

-Figure~\ref{fig:ismstacks} shows the difference in ISM structure between models using supernova-only feedback (left) and including radiative feedback (right).
+Figure~\ref{fig:ismstacks} shows the difference in ISM structure between models using SN-only feedback (left) and including radiative feedback (right).
 For illustrative purposes, we plot the 2D temperature-density distributions averaged over the $\approx 100$ snapshots along the formation history of `Halo 383 (early)' ($\Mstar\approx10^7 \, \Msol$).
 We pick this galaxy as it has a stable and gas-rich ISM at all times, in both models.
-But all points highlighted below generalise across the suite.
+But all points highlighted below generalize across the suite.

 In both models, we observe similar features in the temperature-density diagram (labelled on plot).
 Namely, (i) the upper tail of the IGM temperature-density relation (diagonal track at low densities; see \citealt{McQuinn2016} for a review); (ii) the distinctive thermal equilibrium curve around $10^4\, \K$ where radiative cooling balances photo-heating from the external UVB (see e.g. \citealt{Smith2017}, fig. 8); (iii) the break of this thermal equilibrium when gas starts self-shielding against the UVB; and (iv) high-temperature ($T\geq 10^5\, \K$) gas at low densities resulting from SN-driven outflows.